Hackney, London: Edwardian

 In 1907, the Fifth Congress of the Russian Social Democratic Labour Party held at the Brotherhood Church on the east side of Southgate Road.
 The conference was held in the UK after being banned in other countries.

 Attendees included Lenin, Stalin, Maxim Gorky, Rosa Luxemburg and Leon Trotsky.
-The congress debated strategy for a communist revolution in Russia and strengthened the position of Lenin's Bolshevik and debated strategy for a communist revolution in Russia.
+The congress debated strategy for a communist revolution in Russia and strengthened the position of Lenin's Bolshevik.

-World War One

-The first bomb of the first air raid on London, fell on 16 Alkham Road, West Hackney in May 1915 by the German Army airship LZ 38.
-No one was seriously hurt at that address but the raid killed seven people elsewhere, including four children, causing great anger among the public.
-East London was at particular risk at this time, due to the Kaiser's order, later rescinded, that the raiders limit their attacks to targets east of the Tower of London.
+Hackney Gurkhas

+From 1860 to 1912, Hackney was part of the recruiting district of the 7th Battalion, Essex Regiment.
+Hackney provided three of the battalion's eight companies, Leyton and Walthamstow two each, and West Ham (with a depot at Silvertown) one.
+The establishment of a recruitment district spanning the Lower Lea was anomalous in that Hackney (unlike Leyton, Walthamstow and West Ham) was part of the Tower Hamlets (or Tower Division) of Middlesex, rather than Essex.
+However the local connections meant the arrangement worked well.

+From 1912 onward, Hackney raised its own infantry battalion with the Hackney companies of the 7th Essex transferred over to form the core of the new battalion, which retained some Essex Regiment traditions until at least the 1920s.
+The 7th Essex struggled to replace their Hackney comrades and were still understrength at the start of WW1.
+The new battalion focussed recruitment in Hackney, but also attracted men from neighbouring areas such as Stepney and Shoreditch.

+The battalions would be nicknamed the Hackney Gurkhas or Cockney Gurkhas.
+It’s not clear which shared traits gave rise to the nickname - though smart appearance, tenacity and cheerful resourcefulness have all been suggested - but some sources emphasise their short stature, resulting from a malnourished upbringing in some of the country’s poorest districts.
+Whatever the origin, the Eastenders were flattered by being likened to their tough far eastern counterparts and proudly adopted the term, ensuring it survived through both world wars and beyond.

+The battalion had its own cap badge, depicting Hackney's emblem, St Augustine's Tower, together with the borough's latin motto Justitia Turris Nostra.
+A direct translation into English is Justice is our tower, but this may be paraphrased as Fairness is our strength.

-Hackney raised two front-line infantry battalions for the London Regiment during the conflict: the 1/10th (City of London) Battalion (Hackney) and the and 2/10th (City of London) Battalion (Hackney).
-The battalions had their own cap badge, depicting Hackney's emblem, St Augustine's Tower, together with the borough's motto Justitia Turris Nostra, Latin for Justice is our tower.
+The battalion was 'duplicated' in WWI, so that Hackney raised two front-line infantry battalions for the London Regiment: the 1/10th (City of London) Battalion (Hackney) and the 2/10th (City of London) Battalion (Hackney).

 The 1/10th was assigned to the 162nd (East Midland) Brigade in the 54th (East Anglian) Infantry Division, seeing service at Gallipoli and the Middle East, finishing the war in Beirut.
 The 2/10th was assigned to the 175th (2/3rd London) Brigade, in the 58th (2/1st London) Division, fighting on the western front and finishing the war in the Peruwelz area of Belgium.
 A third Hackney battalion, the 3/10th was based in the UK and used as a training unit, providing reinforcements to the two frontline battalions.